Bernard-LTW/monthify/README.md

 - Error handling and loading states
 - Secure cookie management for authentication
 - Integration with external APIs (Spotify Web API)
+- Use skeleton to improve laod times of the webpage

 ## To run this: